ofnote/tsalib/README.md

-# Tensor Shape Annotation Library (tsalib)
+# Tensor Shape Library (tsalib)

-The Tensor Shape Annotation (TSA) library enables you to write first-class, library-independent, **shape expressions** over **named dimensions** for matrix/tensor variables.
+Writing deep learning programs which manipulate multi-dimensional tensors (`numpy`, `pytorch`, `keras`, `tensorflow`, ...) requires you to carefully keep track of shapes of matrices/tensors.
+The Tensor Shape Annotation (TSA) library enables you to write first-class, library-independent, **shape expressions** over **dimension variables** to model matrix/tensor variable shapes.
-They can be used to annotate variables *inline* with their shapes in your deep learning/tensor program.
-They also enable us to write more *fluent* shape transformations and matrix/tensor operations.
+TSAs enable us to label variables with their shapes as well as write more *fluent* shape transformations and tensor operations.
 Using TSAs enhances code clarity, accelerates debugging and improves overall developer productivity when writing tensor programs.
 Detailed article [here](https://medium.com/@ekshakhs/introducing-tensor-shape-annotation-library-tsalib-963b5b13c35b).

 ## Introduction

-Writing deep learning programs which manipulate multi-dimensional tensors (with `numpy`, `pytorch`, `keras`, `tensorflow`, ..) requires you to carefully keep track of shapes of tensor variables.
-Carrying around the shapes in your head gets increasingly hard as programs become more complex, e.g., reshaping before a `matmult`, doing a surgery of deep pre-trained architectures (`resnet101`, `densenet`), designing a new kind of `attention` mechanism or when creating a new `RNN` cell.
-There is no principled way of shape specification and tracking inside code -- most developers resort to writing adhoc comments embedded in code to keep track of tensor shapes.
+ Carrying around the tensor shapes in your head gets increasingly hard as programs become more complex, e.g., reshaping before a `matmult`, examining/modifying deep pre-trained architectures (`resnet`, `densenet`, `elmo`), designing new kinds of `attention` mechanisms (`multi-head attention`) or when creating a new `RNN` cell.
+There is no principled way of shape specification and tracking inside code -- most developers resort to writing adhoc comments embedded in code to keep track of tensor shapes (see code from [google-research/bert](https://github.com/google-research/bert/blob/a21d4848ec33eca7d53dd68710f04c4a4cc4be50/modeling.py#L664)).

 `tsalib` comes to our rescue here.
-It allows you to write shape *expressions* describing the shape of tensor variables.
-These expressions can be used in multiple ways, e.g., as *first-class* type annotations of variables, or to specify shape transformations (`reshape`, `permute`, `expand`) or a tensor product operations (`matmult`) succinctly.
+It allows you to write shape *expressions* over dimension variables describing the shape of tensor variables.
+These expressions can be used in multiple ways, e.g., as first-class type annotations of variables, or to specify shape transformations (`reshape`, `permute`, `expand`) or tensor product operations (`matmult`) succinctly.
 TSAs expose the typically *invisible* tensor shape types, leading to improved productivity across the board.

 ## Dimension Variables

-Tensor shape annotations (TSAs) are constructed using `dimension` variables: `B` (Batch), `C` (Channels), `D` (EmbedDim), Integer constants, and arithmetic expressions (`B*2`, `C+D`) over them.
+Tensor shape annotations (TSAs) are constructed using `dimension` variables --`B` (Batch), `C` (Channels), `D` (EmbedDim) -- Integer constants, and arithmetic expressions (`B*2`, `C+D`) over them.
+Define dimension variables customized to your architecture/program.

 TSAs may be be represented as
 * a tuple `(B,H,D)` [long form]